jenncamacho/PA3_bank_marketing/README.md

 This dataset pertains to direct marketing campaigns conducted by a Portuguese banking institution, where the primary mode of outreach was through phone calls.
 The goal is to accurately predict whether a bank client will subscribe to a term deposit based on the provided data.

+Using classification to predict if the bank client will subscribe a term deposit.

 #### Dataset Overview

 There are four distinct datasets available, data modeling is conducted on the following dataset:
+The data pertains to direct marketing campaigns (phone calls) conducted by a Portuguese banking institution.

 1. **bank-additional-full.csv**: Contains 41,188 examples with 20 input features, ordered chronologically from May 2008 to November 2010.